Wong (Marvel Cinematic Universe)

 Wong is a fictional character in the Marvel Cinematic Universe (MCU) film franchise, based on the Marvel Comics character of the same name and portrayed by Benedict Wong.
 In the franchise, Wong is depicted as Dr. Stephen Strange's friend and fellow sorcerer, being a member of the Masters of the Mystic Arts.
-He is also granted the position of Sorcerer Supreme.
+He is also granted the position of Sorcerer Supreme, succeeding the Ancient One, when Strange disappears in The Blip and which remains after his return.

 As of 2025, Wong has appeared in six films, as well as in the Disney+ television series She-Hulk: Attorney at Law (2022).
 Alternate versions of Wong also appear in the animated series What If...?
-(2021).
+(2021–2024) voiced by Wong in season 1, and David Chen in season 3.